pointcache/unity-reactive-var/README.md

 # unity-reactive-var
 small lib only for reactive variables

-Uses UniRx impletemntation, but more compact.
+Uses UniRx implementation, but more compact.